CxRes/express-prep/README.md

   // Trigger the notification
   res.events.prep.trigger({
+    // path               // where to trigger notification
+                          // (default: req.path)
-    // path: req.path,    // where to trigger notification (use if another path) generateNotification, // function for notification to send, defined above });
+    generateNotification, // function for notification to send, defined above
+                          // (default: message/rfc822 notifications with only headers)
+    // lastEvent          // Set to true to close stream after this notification
+                          // (default: false)
+  });
 });
 ```